Early-universe constraints on the electron mass: Results and discussion

+These constraints are derived assuming a fixed $Y_{\mathrm{P}}$.
+However, knowing that this value could change as $m_e$ varies, alternative constraints were derived using $N_{\mathrm{eff}}^{\rm obs}$ in equation~\eqref{eq:Neff}, in order to completely disengage the parameter's relation with BBN:

-The absence of a meaningful lower bound follows from the fact that decreasing $m_e$ delays $e^\pm$ annihilation to temperatures at which neutrinos are already decoupled; the annihilation then heats only the photon bath, and further reductions in $m_e$ do not appreciably change the entropy transfer.
+These bounds are less stringent than the ones derived from a fixed $Y_{\rm P}$ \Neff.
+To ensure consistency in the analysis, we considered the free $Y_{\rm P}$ \Neff~in the $\chi^2_{\mathrm{tot}}$ analysis discussed below.
+In both situations, The absence of a meaningful lower bound follows from the fact that decreasing $m_e$ delays $e^\pm$ annihilation to temperatures at which neutrinos are already decoupled; the annihilation then heats only the photon bath, and further reductions in $m_e$ do not appreciably change the entropy transfer.
 As a result, \Neff\ saturates close to its instantaneous-decoupling limit for sufficiently small $m_e$, and present data cannot discriminate among lower values.
 In contrast, increasing $m_e$ shifts $e^\pm$ annihilation to earlier times, while neutrinos are still coupled to the electromagnetic plasma; neutrinos then share the entropy release, increasing their energy density and thus \Neff.
 For sufficiently large $m_e$, the predicted \Neff\ becomes incompatible with the observational constraint, yielding the upper limits above.